As specialists in travel insurance with medical conditions, we understand the challenges you face when trying to get covered for your dream trips.

 Our specialist team can then make sure you have the right cover for your needs, and so you are not liable for any costs if you require treatment during your trip.

 At Insurance Choice we can arrange cover for most conditions including those with a terminal diagnosis.

 We know you are never too old to experience the world and therefore we have no upper age limits on our policies.

 Annual travel insurance for pre-existing medical conditions policies arranged by Insurance Choice, can be tailored to suit your individual requirements, from destinations, to activities, as well numbers of travellers.

 You can even add optional extras to your policy to provide additional or enhanced cover for your trip.

 Making sure your policy suits your needs is easy, just speak to one of our Travel Insurance specialists now on 01926 680 778, to get a quote.

-A. A pre-exiting medical condition is usually classed as any medical condition for which medical advice, diagnosis or treatment was recommended.
+A. A pre-existing medical condition is usually classed as any medical condition for which medical advice, diagnosis or treatment was recommended.
 Many insurers have different definitions of a pre-existing condition.
-Generally, this is considered to be any past or current medical condition that has given rise to symptoms or which any form of treatment or prescribed medication, medical consultation, investigation or follow in a defined period prior to the commencement of the insurance.
+Generally, this is considered to be any past or current medical condition that has;

 A. Medical costs abroad can be very expensive, therefore you should exercise caution if considering excluding cover for existing medical conditions.